 On today’s episode, I have Nikki from Life Lovely Choas.

-*Update May 2019: Nikki no longer has the blog Life Lovely Choas.
-She now has the blog, Nikki’s Herbal Essentials*
+*Update July 2019: Nikki no longer has the blog Life Lovely Choas.*

-She is a mother of four and has come to share her best tips for homeschooling little ones.
+She is a mother of four and has come to share her best tips for homeschooling.

 Nikki never really thought she would be homeschooling her kids.
 Homeschooling became an option after her son was having a difficult time in school.